-Family-owned apartments are adding a new dimension to renting and living in Barbados.
+Family-owned apartments and Airbnb accommodation are adding a new dimension to renting and living in Barbados.
 More Barbadian families are looking to them for additional income.

 There are several reasons why this is regarded as a reasonably secure and viable investment.
 The first and most apparent is that the demand for housing in Barbados outstrips supply.

 This story is ably depicted as one drive through many of the middle and upper-class districts around the island.
-It is prevalent in many of these areas to find a mix of the two, and three-bedroom family-owned apartments.
+It is prevalent in many of these areas to find a mix of two and three-bedroom family-owned apartments.

 “This is something that I have noticed in many areas,” said Mellissa Williams, who is making plans to establish an apartment at her home.

 “The rents collected from tenants occupying the units help homeowners with their mortgage payments.”

 Ms. Williams, who is an Accountant, predicts that this trend of apartment rentals in Barbados will continue to gain momentum since the acquisition of housing.
-At the same time, it remains an essential goal of Barbadians, is presenting challenges to would-be homeowners.
+At the same time, it remains an important goal of Barbadians and is presenting challenges to would-be homeowners.

-Another feature is that in some cases, the units for rent are what we in Barbados refer to as basements that have been refurbished.
+Another feature is that, in some cases, the units for rent are what we in Barbados refer to as “basements refurbished.”

-They have proven to be the preference of single women and men, young adults looking for one-room units that suit their budget, and the fact that there are no children.
-For them, having a place of their own is a sign of their independence.
+They have proven to be the preference of single women and men, young adults looking for one-room units that suit their budget, and there are no children.
+Having a place of their own is a sign of their independence.

-Others have opted for the two-bedroom one-bathroom units, more suited for a couple, especially if children are involved.
+Others have opted for the two-bedroom and one-bathroom units, more suited for a couple, especially if children are involved.

-This thrust in family-owned apartments was given a fillip during the lead up to ICC Cricket World Cup in 2007.
+This thrust in family-owned apartments was given a fillip during the ICC Cricket World Cup lead-up in 2007.

-In that period, the Barbados Government pursued a deliberate policy to encourage people to set up apartments to cater to some of the several hundred visitors who were expected to descend on the island for that historic event.
+In that period, the Barbados Government pursued a deliberate policy to encourage people to set up apartments to cater to some of the several hundred visitors expected to descend on the island for that historic event.

-It was figured at the time that with the hotel stock unable to accommodate the anticipated influx of cricket fans, Barbadians would play a crucial part.
+Investors figured that Barbadians would play a crucial part with the hotel stock unable to accommodate the anticipated influx of cricket fans.